QuickNS/azure-data-share-automation/Readme.md

 - **Contributor**
 - **User Access Administrator**

 However, a good option might be to use Azure Managed Identities instead once the function is deployed to Azure.
-In that case, there are three simple steps to be performed:
+In that case, you need to perform the following steps:

 - Do not include `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET` and `AZURE_TENANT_ID` in the function settings.
 It will default to use the managed identity for authentication and authorization.
 - Make sure the managed identity of the Azure Function has the correct permissions over Data Share account and storage account (as defined above for the service principal)